daltonyxdonovan/HollowKnight_ConsoleCommands/README.md

 ###WINDOWS
 To compile this yourself (i get it man, who knows what other folks are doing), follow these steps:

-1. clone this repository wherever you feel like
+1. clone the repository wherever you feel like
 2. cd into the directory where you cloned it (powershell, quake window, cmd, etc)
 3. run dotnet build (in the terminal from step 2)
 NOTE: I think it's .net6 it uses